Xtra-Computing/ThunderGP/README.md

-# On-the-fly Data Shuffling for OpenCL-based FPGAs

 ## Prerequisites
 * The gcc-4.8 or above
+* The SDAccel 2018.3 Design Suit
-* The Altera OpenCL SDK 16.0.2 for FPGA
+* The Xilinx Virtex UltraScale+ FPGA VCU1525 Acceleration Development Kit
-* The De5net board

 ## Run the code